thedataquarry/rustinpieces/pieces/regex_json/README.md

 return `Result<T>`.

 In this example, the `bail!` macro is also used.
-This is a convenience macro that lets you exit the function early returning an error containing the specified message.
+This is a convenience macro that lets you exit the function early returning the error in the `Result` containing the specified message.
 This is similar to using `raise` in Python.
+The big difference between `bail!` and something like `panic!` is `panic!` exits the program with an error, while `bail!` returns the error to the caller.
+To put this difference in context, if the `get_data` function was called as part of a web app and we used `panic!` the app would crash at this point and the server would have to be restarted to bring it back up.
+By using `bail!` a message could instead be sent back to the user that an error occurred and the server can keep running without issue.